 Impacts of Shifting Utilization & Deferred Care Due to COVID-19

 Since the pandemic’s onset, healthcare providers have seen substantive shifts in how people engage in care, including reductions in outpatient, ED, and inpatient services.
 This study, funded by Providence Foundations of Oregon, aims to understand how patterns of care have shifted for BIPOC and white populations, and how those changes compare to pre-pandemic racial and ethnic disparities in healthcare access and use.
 It also seeks to understand how the limitations of available data sources may mask disparities in access to healthcare, both before and during the pandemic.

 Investigating Long-term Health Impacts of COVID-19

 This research aims to better understand the long-term impacts of COVID-19.
 The study, funded by the Housman Foundation, will create a cohort of Providence patients who tested positive for COVID-19 and a similar group of patients who tested negative.
 Beginning in 2021, CORE will follow the patients for one year to measure subsequent health issues and healthcare use.

 My COVID Diary: Understanding Patient Experiences

-With funding from Providence Foundations of Oregon, CORE is partnering with Providence’s Clinical Analytics Team on their My COVID Diary project.
-This clinical research project uses digital technology to collect and analyze first-person accounts of COVID-19 from thousands of individuals in order to understand COVID-19 symptoms, disease progression, subsequent medical challenges, and social implications and experiences.
-The goal is to use this data to better prepare medical and social service systems to meet the short- and long-term impacts of COVID-19 and steer the nation towards recovery.
+With funding from the PRSJ Foundation, CORE is partnering with Providence’s Clinical Analytics Team on their My COVID Diary clinical research project.
+The project uses digital technology to collect and analyze first-person accounts of COVID-19 from thousands of individuals in order to understand symptoms, disease progression, subsequent medical challenges, and social implications and experiences.
+This data will be used to better prepare medical and social service systems to meet the short- and long-term impacts of COVID-19 and steer the nation toward recovery.

-For more information about our COVID-19 research, contact:
+For more information about our COVID-19 research, contact us here